dotlang/language/doc/RFE.md

 1. There is a new core type: `error = struct (key: type, message: string|nothing, location: string|nothing, cause: error|nothing)`.
 2. we also have a value `error` of error type which is a no-op error.
 3. at operator is used like these: `expression@` or `expression@{expression}`
-4. if left hand side expression resolves to an error, it will be returned (first case) or result of expression will be returned.
+4. if left hand side expression evaluates to an error, it will be returned (first case) or result of expression will be returned.
 5. if expression we return resolves to an error, it will be bound to original error through `cause` field. also location field is auto-populated via compiler/runtime.
 ===
 rather than allowing users to create error types with any invalid value they want, we should provide a core function for this.